Insurance 101: Plain-English Library

 Short-Term Health Insurance: The Hidden Traps

-Look at the fine print.
-Short-term plans almost never cover pregnancy, mental health, or prescription drugs.
-If you have a mild asthma attack, they might comb through your medical records, see you had asthma 3 years ago, declare it a 'pre-existing condition', and refuse to pay your hospital bill.
+Short-term plans are not regulated by the Affordable Care Act.
+This means they are legally allowed to deny coverage for pre-existing conditions.
+If you have a mild asthma attack, the insurance company will comb through your medical records.
+If they see you had an inhaler prescribed 3 years ago, they will declare your attack a 'pre-existing condition' and refuse to pay your hospital bill.

 Stop reading, start solving.